 Exchange-traded Treasury Bonds

-Disclaimer: Please note that the information on this website does not constitute investment advice.
+Disclaimer: The information on this website does not constitute investment advice.
 You should obtain independent financial advice before buying Exchange-traded Treasury Bonds.

 What are Exchange-traded Treasury Bonds?

-Exchange-traded Treasury Bonds (eTBs) offer a convenient and readily accessible way to invest in Treasury Bonds. eTBs are quoted and traded on the Australian Securities Exchange (ASX).
+Exchange-traded Treasury Bonds (eTBs) offer a convenient and readily accessible way to invest in Australian Government Treasury Bonds. eTBs are quoted and traded on the Australian Securities Exchange (ASX).

-An eTB Holder has beneficial ownership of Treasury Bonds in the form of CHESS Depositary Interests (CDIs).
-This means obtaining all of the economic benefits (including coupon and principal payments) attached to legal ownership of the Treasury Bonds over which the CDIs have been issued.
+An eTB Holder has beneficial ownership of Australian Government Treasury Bonds in the form of CHESS Depositary Interests (CDIs).
+This means that as an eTB holder you will obtain all of the economic benefits (including coupon and principal payments) attached to legal ownership of the Treasury Bonds over which the eTBs have been issued.

 A one unit holding of an eTB provides beneficial ownership of $100 Face Value of the Treasury Bond over which it has been issued.

-- There is a wide range of eTBs available extending out to around 30 years.
+There is a wide range of eTBs available.
+Refer to the List of eTBs.

-eTBs can be bought and sold on the ASX in the same way as listed shares.
-For more information please see Buying and Selling eTBs.
+You can buy or sell eTBs on the ASX in the same way as listed shares.
+For more information please see the web page titled How to invest.